Using EoR for Your First International Hire: Next Steps

 What’s covered as part of an EoR?

-One of the most attractive things about using EoR solutions is that pretty much everything is taken care of for you, mitigating risks, ensuring compliance, and guaranteeing a successful international hire.
+EoR solutions are attractive because they take care of pretty much everything for you.
+This includes mitigating risks, ensuring compliance, and guaranteeing a successful international hire.

-Payroll processing, including salary calculations, tax deductions, local compliance and ensuring your employees are paid on time, are all taken care of.
+EoR includes payroll processing.
+For most companies, salary calculations, tax deductions, local compliance, and ensuring your employees are paid on time are included.

 Businesses will work with their EoR provider to create the employment agreement, outlining the job description and scope of work required.
-From here, the contract is submitted to the employee for review, and once they give sign-off, it’ll come back to the business for final sign off, and a start date will be decided.
+The business submits the contract to the employee for review.
+Then, the employee signs off, it comes back to the business for final approval and a start date is decided.

-All other important documentation, including offer letters and legal documents, are also included.
+This also includes all other important documentation, including offer letters and legal documents.

 Hiring internationally poses risks and complications regarding compliance with local laws, which differ from country to country.

-Speaking of tax, EoR takes care of tax withholding and reporting, ensuring tax reporting and filings are done correctly and on time.
+When it comes to tax, EoR handles tax withholding and reporting, ensuring accurate and timely tax reporting and filings.
 International taxation can be complex, but EoR turns this complexity into simplicity with a fully managed solution.

-Each country has its own mandatory requirements, such as social security contributions that must be provided to employees.
-EoR providers can ensure these various benefits, such as health insurance, are administered.
+Each country has its own mandatory requirements, such as social security contributions, to be provided to employees.
+EoR providers can administer various benefits, such as health insurance, to ensure their effectiveness.

 Should your international hire be required to work in another country, EoR providers can assist with the visa application process, ensuring compliance with immigration regulations.